2019 10b

 2013 (barrel sample) 91p

 Tasted in April 2014.
-Aromatic, sappy, splendid structure and delicate complexity, and long aftertaste.
-Very attractive at the time of the tasting.
+Aromatic, sappy, splendid structure, delicate complexity, and long aftertaste.
+It was very attractive at the time of the tasting.
 The question is how long this wine will keep fine after the bottling.
 The weather conditions in this vintage were far from perfect.

 2012 (barrel sample) 92+p